 The sad thing is bitcoin used to be the best tool for all of those things.
 All it had to do to keep the lead, conquer the world and make all our lives better, was to scale, which it could have easily done.

-Instead it has lost all those use cases and strengths to other projects and for all practical purposes those other projects match bitcoin at its strengths.
+Instead it has lost all those use cases and strengths to other products and for all practical purposes those other products match bitcoin at its strengths.

 This has cost anyone with a large holding of bitcoin millions of dollars in purchasing power and it has set back the cause of non-government, censorship resistant, sound money by several years.